 How Prevalent is Wrong-Site Surgery?

 According to The Joint Commission Center for Transforming Healthcare’s wrong-site surgery project, there were 463 incidents of wrong-site surgeries voluntarily reported to the center’s database from Jan.
 1, 2010 through Dec.
 31, 2013.
-The national incidence, not only in operating rooms, but also in many other settings in hospitals and ambulatory surgery centers (radiology and cardiology departments), is estimated to be much higher – perhaps as often as 50 incidents per week in the United States.
+The national incidence of this type of medical malpractice, not only in operating rooms but also in many other settings in hospitals and ambulatory surgery centers (radiology and cardiology departments), is estimated to be much higher – perhaps as often as 50 incidents per week in the United States.

 Lack of systems and controls: One of the most common reasons why wrong-site surgeries occur is the lack of institutional controls or a formal system to verify the correct site of the surgery.
 This typically includes a checklist to make sure all steps were performed in the right order.
 Wrong-site surgeries can also occur when certain surgical team members are excluded or when the surgeon is the only person who is relied on for determining the correct surgical site.
 Surgeons and/or a member of the team should also clearly mark the correct operation site.
 When this is not done correctly, there is the risk of wrong-site surgery.